 What are the states that Stone Hill Winery can ship wine to?
 How can I order wine from Stone Hill?

-Due to shipping regulations, Stone Hill can only ship wine to Alabama (Residents must comply to a set of rules as set forth by the Alabama Beverage Control Board), Alaska, California, Colorado, Florida, Georgia, Illinois, Iowa, Kansas, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Texas, Tennessee (all counties are now open to direct shipping), Virginia, Washington, Washington D.C., Wisconsin and Wyoming.
+Due to shipping regulations, Stone Hill can only ship wine to Alabama (Residents must comply to a set of rules as set forth by the Alabama Beverage Control Board), Alaska, Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Texas, Tennessee (all counties are now open to direct shipping), Virginia, Washington, Washington D.C., Wisconsin and Wyoming.
 Pennsylvania: You cannot order our wines directly, but you can call your local wine shop for assistance in ordering our wine.
 Visit our web store or call 1.800.909.9463 to place your order.
 We also ship wine-related items available in our gift shop.
 Stone Hill Winery accepts all major credit cards, including Visa, Mastercard, Discover and American Express.
 We can ship our grape juice anywhere in the United States.

 We continue to review and update our shipping policies according to each state’s laws.
 We are applying for additional licenses in order to ship to more states.
 We will keep you updated as our shipping policies change.